 EPF calls on EU Member States to put patients first and make progress on HTA negotiations

-We hoped that Member States would be able to set aside their debates about competencies and instead focus on what matters for European patients and citizens: achieving a European-level HTA framework that is effective, efficient and patient-centred.
-One which builds on the achievements between national authorities to date and adds to them.
+We ask that Member States set aside legal debates about Article 8 and instead focus on what matters for European patients and citizens: achieving a European-level HTA framework that is effective, efficient and patient-centred and builds on the achievements between national authorities to date.

-We believe that without ensuring uptake of joint work in national assessments, there will be no progress or added value for public health, beyond what is already achieved through voluntary collaboration in EUnetHTA.
-We also believe that through a constructive dialogue it will be possible to agree on a solution that both ensures the integration of joint assessments in national assessments without duplicating, and still gives each Member State the possibility to address their national specificities.
+EPF believes the uptake of joint work in national assessments is important, as otherwise there will be no progress or public health added value beyond the current status quo of voluntary collaboration already achieved through EUnetHTA.
+However, we believe that through constructive dialogue it will be possible to agree on a solution that both ensures the integration of joint assessments in national assessments without duplicating, and still gives each Member State the possibility to address national specificities.
+Several proposals have already been put forward by various stakeholders and by the European Parliament.